 The authors are three prominent climate scientists affiliated with the Nongovernmental International Panel on Climate Change (NIPCC).
 The book is titled ‘Why Scientists Disagree about Global Warming: The NIPCC Report on Consensus.’

-In 2017, The Heartland Institute is mailing some 200,000 copies of the second edition of this book to K-12 and college science teachers across America.
+From March through June 2017, The Heartland Institute mailed some 300,000 copies of the second edition of this book to K-12 and college science teachers across America.
 Read the cover letter of that mailing here.

 The book was mailed out with a copy of an 11-minute DVD titled “History of Climate Change in Greenland.”
 This video, produced by Free To Choose Media (izzit.org) was previously titled “Unstoppable Solar Cycles: Rethinking Global Warming.”
 You can see the original video and teachers’ materials at this site.